sitewhere/sitewhere.github.io/tutorials/rpi/node-red-dht11.md

 at http://localhost:1880).

 ## Add Device Registration
-Starting from an empty flow, drag a SiteWhere *register* node from the palette at the left and drop it on the canvas.
-Next, drag an *mqtt* node from the *output* group in the palette and drop it next to the *register* node.
+Starting from an empty flow:
+* Drag a SiteWhere *register* node from the palette at the left and drop it on the canvas.
+* Drag an *mqtt* node from the *output* group in the palette and drop it next to the *register* node.
   Connect the outbound port of the *register* node to the inbound port on the *mqtt* node.
-Next, drag an *inject* node from the input group and place it to the left of the SiteWhere *register* node.
+* Drag an *inject* node from the input group and place it to the left of the SiteWhere *register* node.
   Connect the output of the *inject* node to the input of the *register* node.
-Next, drag a *debug* node from the *input* group and drop it above the *mqtt* node, then connect the output of the *register* node to it.
+* Drag a *debug* node from the *input* group and drop it above the *mqtt* node, then connect the output of the *register* node to it.
 The *register* node will now have two outbound connections.
   (See the diagram below to make sure your flow looks similar)

 Double-click on the *register* node to open the edit dialog, then click the pen icon next to the *Configuration* entry to edit the SiteWhere